tests-always-included/wick/formulas/github-get-archive/README.md

 `github-get-archive()`
 --------------------

-Function retrieves Github repository as a tarball.
+Function retrieves GitHub repository as a tarball.

 * $1              - Path to GitHub repository.